nova-forms/nova-forms.github.io/index.markdown

 ## Blazingly Fast

 Nova Forms is built on top of [Leptos](https://leptos.dev), a cutting-edge Rust framework for the modern web.
-This not only makes Nova Forms extremely fast, but also saves server costs.
+This not only makes Nova Forms extremely fast, but also saves lots of server costs.

 <div>
     {% include progressbar.html label="Vanilla JS" value=100 %}